Daniel15/Website/Daniel15.Web/Posts/2006-11-06-amigaos-still-used.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/11/amigaos-still-used

+---

 Well, I was looking at last month's statistics for Daniel15.com, and I happened to notice something interesting in the list of browsers people are using:

 ![Browsers used to visit site - October 2006](http://www.daniel15.com/blog/wp-content/uploads/2006/11/stats-2.PNG)